-Whether we are working in places with safeguarding policies in place (SECTION 2 ii)) or in settings without safeguarding policies in place (SECTION 2 iii)) we ensure all information relating to safeguarding issues held by us is stored as detailed above.
+As detailed in SECTION 2 iii) some of our projects take place in settings without safeguarding policies in place.
+In such circumstances we ensure that all information relating to safeguarding issues held by us is stored as detailed above.
 Such assurance cannot necessarily be given for how information is stored by our partner organisations and we are mindful of this when sharing information (see below).